tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Log in/_index.md

 ![PrintScreen](/assets/Login3_en.png)

 3. If your user can access to more than one merchant, click it to access it.
-Otherwise, you are redirected your merchant.
+Caso contrário, you are redirected your merchant.

 ![PrintScreen](/assets/Login4_en.png)